rgilgeous19/Credit_Risk_Analysis/README.md

 ## Summary

     In this case, the Naive Random Oversampling would be the best machine learning model to work with since it is closest to the highest compared accuracy of 1.
+However, this machine learning model shows a weak precision in determining if a credit risk is high.
+The Easy Ensemble AdaBoost Classifier has a 94% balanced accuracy that would easily detect high risk credit.
+But it's precision for determining high risk credit is also low.
+The bank may consider using these two together to get best results, or they should consider alternative methods.